ballerina-guides/integration-samples/gdrive-files-to-microsoft-onedrive-files/README.md

 filesOverridable = false
 ```

-### Configuration
-1. Obtain the relevant OAuth access tokens for `Google Drive` and `Microsoft One Drive` configurations.
-2. Obtain the folder ID of the Google Drive folder you want to sync.
-3. Obtain the path of the OneDrive folder you want to sync.
-4. Once you have obtained all configurations, Create the `Config.toml` file in the root directory.
-5. Replace the necessary fields in the `Config.toml` file with your data.

 ## Testing
-1. Run the Ballerina project created by the integration template by executing `bal run` from the root.
+Run the Ballerina project created by the integration template by executing `bal run` from the root.
-2. Now you can check the OneDrive folder to verify whether the folders are synced.